"Go brush your teeth!"

 Here are the four steps to basic dental care.
 With consistency, kids learn these steps easily and they become habits.

-The first line of defense in your dental care arsenal is brushing.
+The first line of defence in your dental care arsenal is brushing.
 Most dentists agree that brushing for two minutes straight, twice per day is good practice.
 And brushing after eating is a good bonus practice.

 This might surprise you because two minutes is a long time!
 But it's true that most people, even adults, don't brush long enough.